vprpic/Pawn_Shop/README.md

 # Medieval Pawn Shop
 The goal of this game is practicing working with the SQL syntax.
 The player owns a small shop with a database for his inventory list.
 In order to procure items for his customers the player needs to input the correct SELECT statement.
+After the player's inventory gets low on stock he is prompted with a window to shop for new items.
 There are two types of customers, one that comes searching for an item, and one that comes with a question.

 ## Initial concept